Glossary

 Aroma Volatiles – Fragrant chemicals in fruit that quickly vaporize when exposed to air.

-Axillary Bud – A bud which develops in the axil of a leaf, the point where the leaf attaches to the shoot.
+Axillary Bud – A bud that develops in the axil of a leaf, the point where the leaf attaches to the shoot.

 Backcross – A cross between a parent and one of its offspring.